imustbreakyou/cs50final/readme.txt

 Setting up IDE - Setting up my IDE was more complicated than I expected.
 There were many fantastic training wheels that were provided by the course that I needed to relearn.
     My biggest takeaway was the importance of directory management and organization.
 The bootstrap template assumed that bootstrap resources were in a certain directory away from my projects....
 I had to set that up

+Hardcoding the token and secret felt unsecure so I created environmental variables to hold them